NGDeveloper125/CompaDecimal/README.md

 This character set allows for a base-95 numeral system, enabling compact representation of large numbers.

-### 2. Core Functions
+### creating and casting examples

-The library provides the following core functions:
+The library provides the following core functions and trait implementations:

 #### `CompaDecimal::new() -> CompaDecimal`
 - Creates a `CompaDecimal` object with the value set to `String::from("0")`.